Praizee/Praizee/README.md

 - 👋 Hi, I’m @Praizee
 - 👀 I’m interested in ...
 Web and App development
 - 🌱 I’m currently learning ...
-React and JavaScript.....and Dart
+React and Node.js
-- 💞️ I’m looking to collaborate on ...Flutter and React projects
+- 💞️ I’m looking to collaborate on ...
+React and Node.js projects
 - 📫 How to reach me ... praiseadeniji2022@gmail.com and +2349028923853

 <!---